-Fiat Chrysler, GM try discounts, online buying to juice dormant auto sales
+Exclusive: Fiat Chrysler, GM try discounts, online buying to lift plunging U.S. sales

-(Reuters) - With auto showrooms shut during the coronavirus pandemic, Fiat Chrysler and General Motors Co (GM.N) moved to reboot demand moved to reboot demand with seven-year, no interest loans and programs allowing customers to buy vehicles online.
+(Reuters) - With auto showrooms shut during the coronavirus pandemic, Fiat Chrysler and General Motors Co (GM.N) moved to reboot demand with seven-year, no-interest loans and programs allowing customers to buy vehicles online.

 Fiat Chrysler Automobiles NV’s (FCHA.MI) (FCAU.N) new “Drive Forward” marketing program includes online shopping tools that will for the first time allow U.S. customers to complete the purchase of a vehicle through an FCA dealer without setting foot in a dealership, a company spokesman said.